Skip to main content

 Emory University Manuscript, Archives, and Rare Book Library (MARBL)

 Emory’s Manuscript, Archives, & Rare Book Library (MARBL), which collects print material and ephemera related to many different aspects of African American history and culture.
-MARBL holds the extensive Hatch-Billops collection and the Delilah Jackson collection, which includes photographs, programs, and print ephemera documenting African American theater, dance, film, and music history.
+MARBL holds the extensive Hatch-Billops collection and the Delilah Jackson papers, which include photographs, programs, and print ephemera documenting African American theater, dance, film, and music history.

 Fax: (202) 707-2371

 In 1942, recognizing the importance of motion pictures and the need to preserve them as a historical record, the Library began the film collection.
-From 1949 on these included films made for television.
-Today the Motion Picture, Broadcasting and Recorded Sound Division (MBRS) has responsibility for the acquisition, cataloging and preservation of the motion picture and television collections.
+Today the Motion Picture, Broadcasting and Recorded Sound Division (MBRS) has responsibility for the acquisition, cataloging, and preservation of the motion picture and television collections.
 The Division operates the Motion Picture and Television Reading Room to provide access and information services to an international community of film and television professionals, archivists, scholars and researchers.
-The MBRS houses the "Jazz on the Screen" collection: This searchable filmography documents the work of some 1,000 major jazz and blues figures in over 20,000 cinema, television and video productions.
+The MBRS houses the "Jazz on the Screen" collection: this searchable filmography documents the work of some 1,000 major jazz and blues figures in over 20,000 cinema, television, and video productions.

 New York Public Library—Schomburg Center for Research in Black Culture